tBaxter/questions-for-employers/README.md

 **How many layers of company managers or executives does one have to go through to get approval for a new idea?**

+**How are disagreements solved?
+What happens when personalities clash?** You're looking for a real, equitable and fair plan here, not a handwave-y answer.

+## Diversity, equity, inclusion and ethics

+**Tell me about a situation where someone raised a concern about DE&I or ethics?** How was it handled?
+If not, have there really not been any?
+Is management listening?

 ## Understanding the company and team